Skip to main content

 Aromatase Inhibitors (AIs)

 Aromatase Inhibitors (AIs), such as Anastrozole, play a distinct but complementary role in fertility preservation.
 The enzyme aromatase is responsible for converting testosterone into estrogen in various tissues, including adipose (fat) tissue.
-While estrogen is essential for certain physiological functions in men, excessively high estrogen levels can contribute to on the HPG axis, further suppressing LH and FSH release.
+While estrogen is essential for certain physiological functions in men, excessively high estrogen levels can contribute to negative feedback on the HPG axis, further suppressing LH and FSH release.
 Anastrozole works by inhibiting the aromatase enzyme, thereby reducing the conversion of testosterone to estrogen.

 Post-TRT or Fertility-Stimulating Protocols